What is Customer Engagement? How Engagement Leads to Retention

 Netflix encourages customer interaction with the platform to learn their preferences and tailor the offering to their needs.
 By providing users content they appreciate the most, the company keeps them renewing the subscription.

-If you focus on improving your customer engagement strategy, you can reap financial, emotional, and promotional benefits of high retention rates.
+If you focus on improving your customer engagement strategy, you can reap the financial, emotional, and promotional benefits of high retention rates.